matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

    </li>
    </ul>
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; If plugin metadata is defined in both the getInformation() method and the plugin.json file.
+    - [`Exception`](http://php.net/class.Exception) &mdash; If plugin metadata is defined in both the getInformation() method and the **plugin.json** file.

 <a name="getinformation" id="getinformation"></a>
 <a name="getInformation" id="getInformation"></a>
 ### `getInformation()`

-Returns the plugin details - 'description' => string        // 1-2 sentence description of the plugin - 'author' => string             // plugin author - 'author_homepage' => string    // author homepage URL (or email "mailto:youremail@example.org") - 'homepage' => string           // plugin homepage URL - 'license' => string            // plugin license - 'license_homepage' => string   // license homepage URL - 'version' => string            // plugin version number; examples and 3rd party plugins must not use Version::VERSION; 3rd party plugins must increment the version number with each plugin release - 'theme' => bool                // Whether this plugin is a theme (a theme is a plugin, but a plugin is not necessarily a theme)
+Returns plugin information, including:  - 'description' => string        // 1-2 sentence description of the plugin - 'author' => string             // plugin author - 'author_homepage' => string    // author homepage URL (or email "mailto:youremail@example.org") - 'homepage' => string           // plugin homepage URL - 'license' => string            // plugin license - 'license_homepage' => string   // license homepage URL - 'version' => string            // plugin version number; examples and 3rd party plugins must not use Version::VERSION; 3rd party plugins must increment the version number with each plugin release - 'theme' => bool                // Whether this plugin is a theme (a theme is a plugin, but a plugin is not necessarily a theme)

 #### Signature